 Hearings for those who wish to speak to their submission will be held on Monday 10 August 2020.

 We received 164 submissions, with 40 submitters requesting to speak to Council at the hearing.
 See here for the submissions received.

 For details of the plan, see the documents below:

 We also developed a video for the consultation which explains some key projects of the draft plan.

 We are reviewing the speed limits of local roads throughout the district to ensure they are safe and appropriate.
 The review excludes State Highways as these are managed by the New Zealand Transport Agency.

-A summary of the locations where the speed limits are proposed to change is available in our consultation flyer
+A summary of the locations where the speed limits are proposed to change is available in our consultation document

-is available with the proposed speed limit changes highlighted, or see the individual maps and road descriptions below.
+, or see the maps and road descriptions below.